felipesere/amboseli/blogs/2019-06-22-feedback-app-idea/index.md

 date: 2019-06-22 20:05:53
 original: 2017-03-03 22:05:53
 tags: [personal, idea]
+description: "Thoughts on what I think would make a valuable, person-centric application to gather feedback."
 ---

 *Update:* I fixed a bunch of typos (😱) and added an update about questions.
 Keep an eye out for more posts around this idea.